What to do before looking to buy your first car (Part 1)

-Buying your first car can be one of the most exciting times in your life.
-But are you aware of everything that's involved?
-In part one of this two-part series, we take you through the various considerations you need to be aware of when buying a car for the first time.
+Buying your first car is an exciting time in your life.
+It helps to be up to speed on everything that's involved.
+In part one of this two-part series, we'll take you through the key things you want to be aware of when buying a car for the first time.

 What type of car do you need?

 Is it for work, just getting around or for enjoying the great outdoors?
-Before you start looking at the best deals, you need to determine the purpose of the vehicle.
-That way you can narrow down the best vehicle type to purchase.
+Before you start looking at deals, really think about what you need the vehicle for most.
+That way you can narrow down the best type to buy.

-This will then open the door to other considerations.
-An automatic hatchback, for instance, might be more suitable for stop-start city driving, while a manual could be better for working vehicles – or even a 4WD for road trips.
+For example, an automatic hatchback might be better for stop-start city driving, while a manual could be better for a working vehicle – or even a 4WD for long road trips.

 New or used?

-When you’ve decided on the vehicle type, you’ll need to consider whether to buy brand new or go second-hand.
+When you’ve decided on the type, you’ll need to consider whether to buy new or go second-hand.

-Getting a brand new car means you’ll spend more, but it comes with certain benefits like having an almost faultless vehicle with full warranty.
-However, a new car could lose 30 to 40 per cent of its value in depreciation over the first few years, and while a second-hand vehicle will be cheaper, you are forced to take the vehicle as is.
+Getting a brand new car means you’ll spend more, but it comes with some benefits like having an almost faultless vehicle with full warranty.
+However, a new car can lose 30 to 40 per cent of its value in depreciation over the first few years.
+While a second-hand vehicle will be cheaper, you are forced to take the vehicle as is.

 How much can you really afford?

 The upfront price of a new car is not the only thing you need to consider.
-You'll need to factor in the ongoing costs of maintaining a car as well.
+Factor in the ongoing costs of maintaining your car as well.
 For instance, when you first buy a car there may be stamp duty and transfer fees – on top of the price of the vehicle.
 Then you need to factor in servicing, insurance and petrol, which all add to the general cost.